Model-R/uRsal/README.md

 good to use at county level (or best resolution available from GDAM 3.6 - state, country) for all Latin American countries Renato completed to add localities from TreeCo, CNCFlora and IBGE.
 Done!
 Renato obtained >1 million locality names from geonames for all Latin American countries, but this need checking before entering the gazetteer
-Need to add possible orthographic variants
-Need to build a database of federal, state and municipal UCS and extract/add localities from UCs centroids for each county in the gazetteer
+Need to add more possible orthographic variants for counties and localities Need to build a database of federal, state and municipal UCS and extract/add localities from UCs centroids for each county in the gazetteer
 Need to extract to a different file the info of the localities (e.g. biome) and store it separately (e.g. gazetteer_metada.csv)
-Need to check problems with county-disagreement between IBGE and GDAM Need to define:
+Need to check problems with county-disagreement between IBGE and GDAM - Done by Renato!
+Need to define:

 1. How to deal with multiple locality entries with different coordinates (within and between coordinate sources)?
 Return average coordinates or remove duplicates?